×

 Check out this video where our field engineer is sharing the operations & features of Charon-SSP in the AWS cloud:

-“Without the Stromasys solution and the expertise of Effectual, we would not have been able to meet our data center exit deadline.
+Here is how the customer has expressed their satisfaction “Without the Stromasys solution and the expertise of Effectual, we would not have been able to meet our data center exit deadline.
 We had time to spare!
-Furthermore, with these mission-critical applications now hosted in a modern, secure environment, we have the luxury of time to decide if, when, and how to modernize the Solaris applications.
+Furthermore, with these mission-critical applications now hosted in a modern, secure environment, we have the luxury of time to decide if, when, and how to modernize the Solaris applications.”

-The best part is to leverage Solaris on AWS’s modern and scalable platform without redoing or heavily tweaking the original code.
+The primary benefit is running Solaris workloads on a modern, scalable platform without the need to redo or heavily modify the original code.
 This means businesses can keep running smoothly, reduce hardware upkeep costs, and take advantage of AWS’s top-notch security and scalability.